The Australian government has empowered a number of regulatory bodies to investigate and prosecute corporate misconduct.

 Serious offences can, in certain circumstances, lead to the company being wound up pursuant to Section 461 of the Corporations Act 2001 (Cth).
 Similarly, serious offences can lead to confiscation proceedings being brought by the AFP pursuant to the Proceeds of Crime Act 2002 (Cth) (the Act).
 The Act was passed on 11 October 2002 and came into operation on 1 January 2003.
 The Act provides a scheme to trace, restrain and confiscate the proceeds of crime against Commonwealth law.
 In some circumstances it can also be used to confiscate the proceeds of crime against foreign law or the proceeds of crime against State law (if those proceeds have been used in a way that contravenes Commonwealth law).
 It is expected that the proceeds of crime laws will increasingly be applied to white-collar matters where, in the past, they have been mostly applied to general crime.

 The Corporations Act 2001 (Cth) and The Australian Securities and Investment Act (Cth) provide similar sanctions.
 Notably, a recent review by the ASIC Enforcement Review Taskforce has called for an increase in civil penalty amounts in legislation administered by the Commission: for individuals, 2,500 penalty units (amounting to A$525,000) and for corporations the greater of 50,000 penalty units (amounting to A$10.5 million) or three times the value of benefits obtained or losses avoided or 10 per cent of annual turnover in the 12 months preceding the contravening conduct (but not more than 1 million penalty units (A$210 million).
-The government has agreed in principle to this recommendation.
-Additionally, it has been recommended that the ASIC be provided with similar powers to the AFP and be directly able to freeze and forfeit proceeds of crime.
+Additionally, it was recommended that ASIC be provided with similar powers to the AFP and be directly able to freeze and forfeit proceeds of crime.

 Other penalties include enforceable undertakings, where the company must carry out or refrain from certain conduct.
 These are not available where the penalty imposed is dealt with by criminal sanction, and are only appropriate for minor breaches of the law.